 Liquidity is a measure to some extent of the capacity to trade a market.
-More liquid Forex pairs can evidence a smoother charting behaviour, with structured movement such as trends and ranges.
+More liquid Forex pairs can evidence smoother charting behaviour, with structured movement such as trends and ranges.
 Less liquid pairs may be seen to present a more jagged charting experience.
 But it is also the case that technology can be used to provide an improved experience for the trader who is focused on liquidity.

 Some platforms offer an optimised experience, with information such as depth of market to assist the trader.
 Brokers may connect with multiple liquidity providers, thereby aiming to offer a greater diversity and depth in market pricing.
-Allied with liquidity which exists within the market for some pairs across the ECN, this may be seen as rapid order execution, low bid/ask spreads and low average spreads.
+Allied with liquidity which exists within the market for some pairs across the ECN, this may be seen as rapid order execution, low bid/ask spreads and low average bid/ask spreads.

-So the aim is to try and provide an understanding of the complex issue of liquidity and offer ways for the trader to explore platforms which can be seen as having a focus on liquidity and the type of trading based around it, although as we shall see, all trading is based on liquidity.
+So the aim is to try and provide an understanding of the complex issue of liquidity and offer ways for the trader to explore platforms which can be seen as having a focus on liquidity and the type of trading based around it, although, as we shall see, all trading is based on liquidity.

-Online Provider | About | Minimum Deposit | Trading Platforms |
+| Online Provider | About | Minimum Deposit | Trading Platforms |

-MT4XM | XM offers MT4 as well as MT5.
-For both these platforms, XM has a Micro (Cent) account with low minimum trade sizes and a $5 minimum deposit.
-About | $5 Minimum Deposit | MT4, MT5, XM App CFD Trading Platforms |
+| MT4XM | XM offers MT4 as well as MT5.
+For both these platforms, XM has an Ultra Low Micro account with low minimum trade sizes and a $5 minimum deposit.
+The Ultra Low account supports higher-volume traders, with tight spreads About | $5 Minimum Deposit | MT4, MT5, XM App CFD Trading Platforms |

-cTraderDeriv | cTrader is a platform which has a focus on trading approaches dependent on liquidity flows, such as automated trading, but also provides a user friendly trading interface and Copy Trading About | $5 Minimum Deposit | MT5, cTrader, Deriv X, Deriv EZ CFD Trading Platforms |
+| cTraderDeriv | cTrader is a platform which has a focus on trading approaches dependent on liquidity flows, such as automated trading, but also provides a user-friendly trading interface and Copy Trading About | $5 Minimum Deposit | MT5, cTrader CFD Trading Platforms |

-TradingViewPepperstone | Pepperstone offers TradingView, a platform with liquidity indicators such as order book data and a heatmap About | $200 Minimum Deposit | MT4, MT5, cTrader, TradingView CFD Trading Platforms |
+| TradingViewPepperstone | Pepperstone offers TradingView, a platform with liquidity indicators such as order book data and a heatmap About | $200 Minimum Deposit | MT4, MT5, cTrader, TradingView CFD Trading Platforms |

-What is liquidity
+What is liquidity?

 The source and dynamics of liquidity

-So liquidity is something more, it is a measure of the smoothness of the operation of the market (which is why some participants provide liquidity precisely to maintain this orderly operation).
+So liquidity is something more; it is a measure of the smoothness of the operation of the market (which is why some participants provide liquidity precisely to maintain this orderly operation).
 That is, there is a flow of buying and selling in a relatively orderly way.
-This can be seen as relatively smooth charting patterns versus jagged volatile moves.
+This can be seen as relatively smooth charting patterns versus jagged, volatile moves.

 The role of liquidity providers